What Is CCTV Monitoring

 2. Substation: The individual units located throughout the system, which users interact with to communicate with the master station or other substations.

-3. Wiring or Wireless Connectivity: The physical or wireless connection that facilitates communication between the master station and substations.
+3. Wiring or Wireless Connectivity: The physical or wireless connection facilitates communication between the master station and substations.

 How Intercom Systems Work